biolink/biolink-model/docs/index.md

        * [variant to population association➞has quotient](variant_to_population_association_has_quotient.md) - frequency of allele in population, expressed as a number with allele divided by number in reference population, aka allele frequency
     * [has total](has_total.md) - total number of things in a particular reference set
        * [variant to population association➞has total](variant_to_population_association_has_total.md) - number all populations that carry a particular allele, aka allele number
  * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
 Corresponds to the label for the biolink entity type class.
-In a neo4j database this MAY correspond to the neo4j label tag
  * [created_with](created_with.md)
  * [creation date](creation_date.md) - date on which thing was created.
 This can be applied to nodes or edges
  * [description](description.md) - a human-readable description of a thing